calebfroese/bloodrush-ng-legacy/IDEAS.md

 # Games
 * * (LATER ON) Medics take injured/dead off field, new players run onto field to replace them

-# Players
-* Player numbers
-* * When a new player joins the team, they get a random number between 1-99 that is not currently assigned

-# Signup
-* (VALIDATION) Acronym may only include the letters in the team name

-# Team Icon Generator
-Generate an icon based on existing ones, or upload your own

 # Game Movement and Logic
 * Default move across the field
 * Player Types